minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 **What I like:** How I adapted when the training data consists of RGBD data of one images, and still deliver (Citroën bought our work!)

 ### Rapid road detection
 Road detection with 50% faster intepretation time and retain more than 95% quality.
-[Implementation](https://github.com/minhtriet/clockwork-kitti) [Write up](arxiv)
+[Implementation](https://github.com/minhtriet/clockwork-kitti) [Paper](https://arxiv.org/pdf/2010.15250.pdf)

 <p align="center">
   <figure>